(ser'' toe liz' oo mab)

 Adults who receive certolizumab injection may be more likely to develop skin cancer, lymphoma, and other types of cancer than people who do not receive certolizumab injection.
 Talk to your doctor about the risks of receiving this medication.

 Certolizumab injection may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while using this medication.

 What should I do in case of OVERDOSE?